agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 {% highlight ruby %}
 Lotus::Container.configure do
-  mount Web::Application, at: '/'
+  mount GameZone::Application, at: '/'
-  mount Api::Application, at: '/'
+  mount Workshop::Application, at: '/'
 end
 {% endhighlight %}

-In the example above the routes provided by `Api` will not be found.
+In the example above the routes provided by `Workshop` will not be found.
 This means the mounted routes must be unique segments and you must leave the *greedier* one at the end, for example:

 {% highlight ruby %}
 Lotus::Container.configure do
-  mount Api::Application, at: '/api' mount Web::Application, at: '/'
+  mount Workshop::Application, at: '/workshop' mount GameZone::Application, at: '/'
 end
 {% endhighlight %}